TextExpander Too Expensive? 5 Alternatives Worth Considering in 2026

 Best for: Mac users who want the cheapest possible option.

-aText charges $4.99/year (practically free).
+aText is a $4.99 one-time purchase (Mac, single license — practically free).
 It's Mac and Windows only, with no Linux support, no AI, and no voice.
 Feature set is basic — abbreviation expansion, some variables, and little else.

 If you're on Mac and price is your only concern, aText is hard to beat.
 If you need more than static snippets, it won't be enough.